Pork roll: New Jersey split over the name

+Further confounding the debate is the fact that items sold in restaurants as "Taylor ham" are not necessarily the Taylor product, because it has suffered from a degree of genericization, and even in northern New Jersey are likely to be in fact a pork roll product of Case or another company.
+For example, any pork roll sandwich bought in any Wawa store is made from pork roll manufactured by Alderfer.

 Producers

-The main producers of pork roll in New Jersey are Taylor Provisions (USDA EST 256) a company founded in 1939 and branded as Taylor and Trenton, and Case Pork Roll (USDA EST 184) originally the Case Pork Pack Company, then the Case Pork Company, branded as Case's.
+The main producers of pork roll in New Jersey are Taylor Provisions (USDA EST 256), branded as Taylor and Trenton, and Case Pork Roll (USDA EST 184), branded as Case's.

 Both these two have their headquarters in Trenton.